DMU Research Symposium

 Classes are not scheduled so all students and faculty can attend and participate.
-Lunch and afternoon refreshments will be served.

 The Research Symposium aims to recognize the research efforts of those at Des Moines University and in the surrounding medical and scientific communities.
 The Symposium provides a forum for the collaboration of ideas, the production of new hypotheses, and demonstrates to attendees the critical role that research plays in the advancements of health care.

 All students and faculty are encouraged to develop research projects to be presented at the Symposium.
 Awards will be given to the presenting author(s) (students, residents, and postdocs only) with the best quality oral and poster presentation.

 DMU faculty, staff, students, residents, alumni, external researchers and health professionals from the Des Moines area and surrounding medical and scientific community are invited to participate and present.
 All students, faculty, and residents are encouraged to develop research projects to be presented at the Symposium.

 Posters will be available online starting Tuesday, December 1.

 This year's poster presentations will be pre-recorded and available for viewing online.
 Those chosen to present a poster will be asked to submit a digital copy of their poster and a 2-3 minute “elevator talk” about their project to the DMU Office of Research by Friday, November 13.
 Presenters will be judged on both the poster and their talk.

 If the work is co-authored, only the PRESENTING author will submit on behalf of all co-authors.
 The names of all co-authors must be listed in the submission form.
 Prizes will be awarded to the winning presenting author(s) (students, residents, and postdocs only).

 Poster presenters will receive additional poster guidelines when notified of presentation acceptance.